kilianbra/aviation/README.md

     index.md
   mkdocs.yml
   README.md
+  requirements.txt
 ```
 - `docs/` contains the Markdown documentation files.
 - `mkdocs.yml` is the MkDocs configuration file.
+- `requirements.txt` lists Python dependencies.
 - `README.md` is this file.

 ## License
 This project is open source and available under the [MIT License](LICENSE).

 ---
-For any questions or suggestions, please open an issue or contact the maintainer.
+For any questions or suggestions, please open an issue or contact the developer kpb30@cam.ac.uk